NurAzli/Indactyl/README.md

 ## Features

-- Automatic installation of the Pterodactyl Panel (dependencies, database, cronjob, nginx).
+- Automatic installation of the Indactyl Panel (dependencies, database, cronjob, nginx).
-- Automatic installation of the Pterodactyl Wings (Docker, systemd).
+- Automatic installation of the Indactyl Wings (Docker, systemd).
 - Panel: (optional) automatic configuration of Let's Encrypt.
 - Panel: (optional) automatic configuration of firewall.
 - Uninstallation support for both panel and wings.